KabukiStarship/Script2/script_protocol_specification_rfc.md

                     rx_header_with_strings[]    = { 2, UI1, STR, 32 },
                     //< We need to specify the max string length. rx_header_with_array[]      = { 2, UI1, Array (UI1, 32) },
-                    //< We need ot specifiy the exact number of bytes. tx_header_with_strings[]    = { 2, UI1, STR };
+                    //< We need to specify the exact number of bytes. tx_header_with_strings[]    = { 2, UI1, STR };
                     //< We don’t specify the max length for tx output.
 ```